leomonteiro92/nxtl-shc-api/README.md

 ## Running Superheroes API
 ### 1) Ensure databases are running
-For convenience, you can run the databases using docker container.
+For convenience, you can run the databases using docker containers.
 Ensure that the host ports are available:
 ```bash
 docker-compose up -d
 ```